programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 #Create a list of part of speech tags
 list(final_paper_df['POS'])
 ```
-{% include figure.html filename="or-en-corpus-analysis-with-spacy-14.png" alt="Visual description of figure image" caption="Figure 14: Excerpt from list of parts of speech in student papers" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-14.png" alt="List of coarse and fine-grained part of speech tags appearing in student papers, including "PROPN, NNP" and "NUM, CD" among other pairs of coarse and fine-grained terms." caption="Figure 14: Excerpt from list of parts of speech in student papers" %}

 Fortunately, spacy has a built-in function called "explain" that can provide a short description of any tag of interest.
 If we try it on the tag "IN" using ```spacy.explain("IN") ```, the output reads "'conjunction, subordinating or preposition.'"